 Designed to provide the student with additional information in conjunction with their full-time affiliations.
 Topics may vary depending on issues raised from students while in the clinic.
-Topics may include: licensure, teaching methods, research, documentation, advances in the field, changes in legislation, insurance issues, etc.
+Topics may include: licensure, teaching methods, research, documentation, advances in the field, changes in

-Academic Career: Undergraduate Course Component: Seminar Grade Component: H/S/U Basis by the student and a supervising faculty member.
+Academic Career: Undergraduate

+Course Component: Seminar

+Grade Component: H/S/U Basis